Site area：246,406.00㎡ | Total building area：125,945.97㎡ | ※As of April 1, 2018

 Center for International Education

-The Center for International Education is the core facility for international students and Japanese students interested in international education.
-All of the Asian Studies Program courses are held in this building.
-Kansai Gaidai students can also take courses offered under the Specialized Study Program and Study Abroad Preview Course.
-This 4-story building houses classrooms, faculty offices, a computer room, student lounge, the "Study Abroad" resource room, and studios for the ceramics and sumi-e (brush painting) courses for international students.
+The Center for International Education is the core facility for international education.
+This 4-story building houses classrooms, faculty offices, a computer room, student lounge, the "Study Abroad" resource room, and a ceramics studio course for international students.

 Tanimoto Memorial Hall

 4,997.92㎡ | 2 stories above ground and one story underground

 The hall seats 2,000 people, with 1,566 seats on the ground floor and 434 seats on the balcony.
 Equipped with state-of-the-art theatrical and audiovisual systems, the hall can be used for ceremonies, lectures, concerts, theater productions, and many other kinds of events.
 On each side of the main entrance, there is a two-story memorial hall, where the University's historical materials and the commemorative gifts from overseas partner institutions are on display.

 12,850.11㎡ | 3 stories above ground and one story underground

 This magnificent building stretches 110 meters in length, along the west side of the Central Garden, and features a three-story atrium entrance hall, and a main reading room with a high ceiling on the 3rd floor.
 The Library & Media Center functions as the campus's information hub, offering library, data, and audiovisual facilities.
 It also houses the Multimedia Hall, computer rooms, CALL rooms, and the simultaneous interpretation room.
 The Library contains approximately 425,000 volumes.